 In July 2019, NAMA invited interested parties, through an open market process, to subscribe for a majority 80% shareholding in Pembroke Ventures DAC (PV), a NAMA group entity, which ultimately owns the development site.
-NAMA continues to implement its strategy for this key site in an effort to achieve the best financial return in line with the requirements of the NAMA Act.
+This process recently completed, with a consortium consisting of Ronan Group Real Estate, funds managed by Oaktree Capital Management, L.P. ("Oaktree") and Oaktree affiliate Lioncor Developments Limited, subscribing for the majority 80% shareholding in PV.
+Completion remains subject to competition approval, with the outcome of that application likely during the first half of 2021.
+NAMA is satisfied that this outcome has achieved the best financial return from this key site, while facilitating its future development potential.